Glossary

 Order Fulfillment

-The end-to-end process of receiving a customer order, producing or picking the item, and delivering it to the buyer.
+The end-to-end process of receiving a customer order, producing or picking the item, packing it, and delivering it to the buyer.

 Read full definition →